-- Say that U is everywhere stable iff, according to U, every probability distribution is self-recommending. - Say that U is everywhere strongly stable iff, according to U, every probability distribution is strongly self-recommending. - Say that U is partly stable iff, according to U, some probability distributions are self-recommending and others are self-undermining. - Say that U is nowhere stable iff, according to U, every probability distribution is self-undermining.
+- Say that U is everywhere strongly stable iff, according to U, every probability distribution is strongly self-recommending. - Say that U is somewhere stable iff, according to U, some probability distributions are self-recommending and others are self-undermining. - Say that U is nowhere stable iff, according to U, every probability distribution is self-undermining.